edgarv09/test-cf7-forms/wp-content/plugins/drag-and-drop-multiple-file-upload-contact-form-7/readme.txt

 == Changelog ==

+= 1.3.5.3 =
+* Fixed - PHP Fatal error on server not supporting mb_check_encoding.
+* Fixed - Fatal error: Uncaught Error: Call to a member function scan_form_tags()
+  - When "Accept PayPal Payments using Contact Form 7" installed.

+= 1.3.5.2 =
+* Added - Improved sercurity ( Limit the user input to a file name and ignore injected path names )
+* Modified - Email links ( display only the filename )

 = 1.3.5.1 =
 * Bug - Quick Fix ( Unable to submit form when acceptance field is set  )
    - Issue if "additional settings" section added  this line: acceptance_as_validation: on